-To learn more about Eric and Garmt and listen to voice samples: here
+Click here to learn more about Eric and Garmt and listen to voice samples.

 To allow individuals to capture their own voice, the first challenge for our R&D team was to create an entire, whole new process to enable recordings to be made by non-professional speakers, without any help from Acapela linguists, but with the support of the user’s speech therapist.
 Our expert knowledge had to be harnessed to an end user approach.
 It has worked out well.
 We have already run a couple of trials with users about to lose their voice.
 We have created the foundation for major progress for speech impaired people and we are working on improving methodology and tools to take this vital work forward.

-To learn more about my-own-voice or to apply, please visit this page and look at our video tutorial:
+To learn more about my-own-voice or to apply, please visit this page.

 CSUN conference – San Diego, CA from March 2 to March 7, 2015